 Are you interested in getting involved at a grassroots level on altering rape culture and improving your campus and community’s climate?
 Then the Sexual Violence Prevention Student Advisory Committee might be the right fit for you.

 We are looking for engaged student leaders who want to be an active part of designing and nurturing the development of the SVPE program on campus.
-Meetings are twice a semester and held at mutually agreed upon times.
-To join the student committee, email Dr. Patrick Lukingbeal.
+Interested in getting involved?
+Applications are open and can be filled out through Get Involved.
+For more information check out UH_SVPE on Instagram.

 At the University of Houston System, we are all about looking out for one another.
 One easy way to look out for each other is through the Circle of 6 U app.
 Originally designed for college students to prevent sexual violence, Circle of 6 U for iPhone and Android makes it quick and easy to reach the 6 people you choose and prevent violence before it happens.

 With Circle of 6, you have a new way to connect with up to 6 of your trusted friends to add to your circle by staying close, staying safe and preventing violence before it happens!

 If you get into an uncomfortable or risky situation, use the Circle of 6 app to automatically send your circle a pre-programmed SMS alert message, with your exact location.
 It’s quick.
 It’s discreet.
 Two taps on your -phone is all it takes.

 It’s the mobile way to look out for your friends whether you’re on or off campus.